Maui Babymoon Guide (2026): Best Pregnancy-Safe Things to Do, Tips & 5-Day Itinerary

 Babymoon Tips and 10 Things to do in Maui while Pregnant - 5-Day Itinerary Included!

-Between Covid restrictions and being pregnant, that limited our list of things to do (no zip-lining, scuba diving, or parasailing on this trip), but we still made the most of it!
-Here’s my best advice for you expecting mothers that need a tropical getaway!
+Being pregnant limited our list of things to do (no zip-lining, scuba diving, or parasailing on this trip), but we still made the most of it!
+Here’s my best advice for you expecting mothers who need a tropical getaway!

 Don’t miss: Must haves for baby - small spaces, budget and travel